Parna Pethe: Personal life

 She dated Alok Rajwade for 6 years before tying the knot, on 29 February 2016.
 They had a court marriage at Mangal Karyalay, Pune.

 Career

 Pethe was one of the founding members of Natak Company, in 2008.
 She was also part of the theatre troupe, Aasakta Kalamanch.
 In 2014,she appeared in Rama Madhav, in which she played the titular character along with Alok Rajwade.
 In 2016, she appeared in the movie YZ.
 She replaced Sakhi Gokhale in the famous play, Amar Photo Studio in 2018.
 In 2019, she was part of an online short film series, titled Safe Journeys, opposite Suvrat Joshi.
 She would be seen next in Medium Spicy, directed by Mohit Takalkar.
 Pethe is also the curator of Kaan Drushti, a series of theatre related talks by Natak Company.
 In 2022, she started sharing the stage with her father Atul Pethe for the first time in a play called Adlay Ka…? directed by Nipun Dharmadhikari.
+She played one of four lead characters in celebrated Marathi play Charchaughi directed by Chandrakant Kulkarni, other three being played by Rohini Hattangadi, Mukta Barve and Kadambari Kadam.
+In 2024, she is performing the role of 'Totto-chan' in a play-reading based on the popular book 'Totto-chan'.